Cranberry Almond Biscotti (gluten-free, paleo)

 So, I noticed two things as I was scrolling through several of my recipes this week – 1) I tend to be an exclamation point over-user, and 2) I talk about the weather A LOT.

 It’s not surprising that I use exclamation points all the time, if you met me in person you’d see that I’m a pretty energetic, bubbly person.
 And I get excited about well, almost anything.
-Recipe successes, the sun (or snow – did you see my video on Snapchat?!), travel, hikes, chocolate…you get the idea.
+Recipe successes, sunshine, travel, hikes, chocolate…you get the idea.
 I tend to write how I talk (or at least I try to) and I guess that translates into lots of exclamation marks.
 Once I start to do videos, you guys will see what I mean.

-These gluten-free, paleo biscotti are the perfect accompaniment to your morning coffee or cup of sexy superfood hot chocolate.
+These gluten-free, paleo biscotti are the perfect accompaniment to your morning coffee (I love Chemex coffee) or cup of sexy superfood hot chocolate.
 They’re crunchy and sweet, from the almonds and cranberries – and they’ll dunk beautifully in your beverage.

 The recipe is quite versatile so if you’ve got any other dried fruit on hand, feel free to use what you have.
 The key with making biscotti (especially this gluten-free, grain-free version) is to not get them too wide on the baking sheet.
 They do flatten out a bit as they cook.
 My dough started approx 4 inches wide by 12 inches long.